tomrossmann/Backload/README.md

 ## Backload
-**Backload** is a professional, full featured server side file handler for ASP.NET MVC, Web API, standard ASP.NET Web Forms or even plain HTML pages.
+**Backload** is a professional, full featured server side file handler for ASP.NET (MVC, Web API, Web Forms, HTML) and ASP.NET Core running on Windows, Linux and Mac.
 It has been developed as part of a commercial product for the aero craft industry.
 While Backload out of the box handles the client side [jQuery File Upload Plugin](https://github.com/blueimp/jQuery-File-Upload) from blueimp, [PlUpload](https://github.com/moxiecode/plupload) from Moxiecode and [Fine Uploader](http://fineuploader.com/) from Widen Enterprises, it can be easily customized to work with any client side plugin.

 <br />